Skip to content

 What are the magic bytes for .svg files?

-The magic bytes for SVG files are 3C 73 76 67 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for SVG (.svg) files are 3C 73 76 67 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .svg file?